HOW TO RECOVER RANSOMWARE ENCRYPTED FILES?

 Once the files are unlocked successfully, never allow ransomware to infect the computer again.
 It may come back if you leave the computer vulnerable.
 If there’s no security software installed at the point of infection, install a reputable anti malware software.
 But if there’s already an anti malware software installed, chances are it failed to detect ransomware.
 With that said, better invest in a better security software.

-Security software such as Comodo Advanced Endpoint Protection are committed to providing the best ransomware protection.
+Security software such as Xcitium Advanced Endpoint Protection are committed to providing the best ransomware protection.
 Gone are the days when ransomware relied on an executable file to accomplish its goal.
 Today, most ransomware have gone fileless, which means that their chances of getting into the computer are higher.
 Having a multi-layered security is essential.
-That’s what Comodo Advanced Endpoint Protection consists of.
+That’s what Xcitium Advanced Endpoint Protection consists of.

 7 SECURITY LAYERS

-Comodo Antivirus – detects known malware such as trojan, spyware, ransomware, virus, and worm.
-A malware disguised as a genuine file is detected by Comodo Antivirus in no time, preventing it from infecting the computer.
+Xcitium Antivirus – detects known malware such as trojan, spyware, ransomware, virus, and worm.
+A malware disguised as a genuine file is detected by Xcitium Antivirus in no time, preventing it from infecting the computer.

 Valkyrie – is a cloud-based verdict platform that protects the computer against the latest threats even if the user hasn’t updated the security software yet.